orb-community/orb-helm/KIND.md

 > [network]
 > generateResolvConf = false
 > ```
-> Restart WSL by executing the following on CMD
+> Restart WSL by executing the following on CMD:
 > ```shell
 > wsl --shutdown
 > ```